williamchange/blender-themes/README.md

 2. In Blender's menu, goto `Edit` > `Preferences` then select Themes.
 3. Click on `Install` and select the .xml theme file you wish to apply.

+## Blender Extensions

+Currently only `Midnight-Blue` is released and available on the [Blender Extensions website](https://extensions.blender.org/themes/midnight-blue-theme/) for Blender 4.2 and above, but it's still possible to install the themes from the xml files via the theme panel in preferences

 ## Slate

 [![slate](https://github.com/williamchange/blender-themes/assets/830253/9be80741-3166-444b-9538-0935f6daad55)](https://github.com/williamchange/blender-themes/blob/master/themes/Slate.xml)